On the ineffectiveness of constant rotation in the primitive equations and their symmetry analysis: Introduction

-The further organization of this paper is as follows.
-In Section~\ref{sec:PrimitiveEquations} the primitive equations are introduced.
-In Section~\ref{sec:SymmetriesPrimitiveEquations} we compute the Lie symmetries of the primitive equations and explicitly find a point transformation that allows canceling of the effects of a constant rotation.
-In Section~\ref{sec:ompletePointSymmetryGroupPrimitiveEquations} we determine the complete point symmetry group of the primitive equations using the algebraic method.
-Section~\ref{sec:SolutionsPrimitiveEquations} is devoted to the usage of the transformation found and the computation of selected exact solutions of the primitive equations.
-The final Section~\ref{sec:ConclusionPrimitiveEquations} briefly sums up the results of the paper.
+The further structure of this paper is as follows.
+In Section~\ref{sec:PrimitiveEquations}, the primitive equations are introduced.
+In Section~\ref{sec:SymmetriesPrimitiveEquations}, we compute the Lie symmetries of the primitive equations, where the external heating rate is zero, and explicitly find a point transformation that allows canceling of the effects of a constant rotation.
+In Section~\ref{sec:ompletePointSymmetryGroupPrimitiveEquations}, we determine the complete point symmetry group of the primitive equations with zero external heating rate in a resting reference frame using the algebraic method.
+Section~\ref{sec:SolutionsPrimitiveEquations} is devoted to the usage of the transformation found and the computation of selected exact solutions of the same primitive equations.
+In Section~\ref{sec:OnEquivTrans}, we construct the usual and generalized equivalence algebras of the class of the primitive equations.
+We also discuss the optimal way for solving the group classification problem for this class, which is based on the algebraic method of group classification.
+The final Section~\ref{sec:ConclusionPrimitiveEquations} briefly sums up the results of the paper. \looseness=-1